 The daemon workspace is responsible for allocating server processes to clients.
 You can configure a workspace to use a pool of server processes so that a server process is always available for a client request.
-Use Oracle Studio to maintain the daemon and the daemon workspace parameters to control the allocation of server processes and their management in a pool.
+Use Oracle Studio to maintain daemon and daemon workspace parameters to control the allocation of server processes and their management in a pool.